crslade/crslade.github.io/_posts/2022-08-19-switching-to-github-with-jekyll.md

 It seems like there has been a downfall for blogs as people have decided to use Twitter, Facebook, and LinkedIn to host their thoughts and ideas.
 However, I think it is really important to own your own data.
 I don't blog a lot (as you can probably tell).
 I also don't share a lot online.
 I haven't posted to Twitter in a long time, and I hardly ever login to Facebook or any other social media site.

 I wanted to change this site to more of a portfolio than just a blog.
 So, Blogger (even though it supports pages) didn't seem like the best solution for a portfolio site.
-I always knew about GitHub pages and even considered using them when I switched from Wordpress to Blogger.
+I always knew about GitHub pages and even considered using it when I switched from Wordpress to Blogger.

 I made the switch to GitHub Pages.
 I won't do a big how-to post.
 I will just tell you to search for "Jekyll GitHub Pages".
 There are plenty of guides.
 Since I am in academics, I decided to use the [Al-Folio](https://github.com/alshedivat/al-folio) theme.
 You can also look into the [Academic Pages](https://academicpages.github.io) theme.